vikilabs/AWS.Gateway.Connect.Library/README.md

 Library to communicate with AWS IoT Cloud

+This library is targed for embedded devices with small memory footprint.
+Tested and verified on Busybox - ARM 32bit Platform.

+Library functionalities:

 - Write data to AWS IoT Cloud
 - Read data from AWS IoT cloud

+`
 #### License

 Free to used, modify and distribute.